iheblahzami/mongodb-backup-project/README.md

 upload: mongodb-2026-06-06-12-00.tar.gz
 ```

-Verify the file appears in your R2 bucket.
+Verify that the backup appears in your Cloudflare R2 bucket.

 ---

-## Step 7 - Automate Using Cron
+## 7️⃣ Automate Backups with Cron

 Open crontab: